Chiang97912/bet365.com/README.md

 # BET365

 This is a scraper of bet365.com.
+And now this project supports real-time data on football and basketball.
+Thanks to [@xbhuang1994](https://github.com/xbhuang1994) for his contribution to parse the basketball data.
+Everyone is welcome to participate in this project to make this project better.

 # Environments